Monitor NGINX with Telegraf

 Introduction

-Monitoring your instance of NGINX gives you insight into your web server's requests and connections.
-These insights can help in identifying performance bottlenecks, optimizing configurations, and ensuring efficient load handling.
+Monitoring your NGINX instance gives you insight into your web server's requests and connections.
+These insights can help identify performance bottlenecks, optimize configurations, and ensure efficient load handling.
 Monitoring all layers of your technology infrastructure allows for the early detection of potential problems such as server overload, disk space shortages, or network issues.
-It also helps in spotting anomalies, and system errors, enabling prompt investigation and resolution before they escalate into critical issues that could affect application performance or cause downtime.
+It also helps spot anomalies and system errors, enabling prompt investigation and resolution before they escalate into critical issues that could affect application performance or cause downtime.

 In this article, we'll detail how to use the Telegraf agent to collect NGINX performance statistics that you can forward to a data source.